 Monday, November 27, 2017

 I was recently e-mailed a graphic that declared "Top 100 Psychiatry Blog" and encouraged me to display it on my blog.
 I was contacted again a week later and asked why I was not displaying the graphic.
 My first question was whether there really were 100 psychiatry blogs on the Internet.
 My second question was whether there was any advertising hype associated with this offer.
-The Internet seem like one big ad these days.
+The Internet seems like one big ad these days.
 What appears to be a reasonable site often degenerates into more mouse clicks than an electronic health record in order to get viewers close to ads so that they count as advertising revenue.
 There are plenty of sites out there that just link to other sites and try to get advertising revenue without producing any original content.

 I visited the list of blogs and several were familiar.
 I have a number of blogs written by the psychiatrists who I follow attached to this web site in my profile - along with a number of scientific blogs.
 I don't think that ranking them serves any useful purpose, but I will say that they seem very reasonable to me.
 At the same time there were also blogs listed there that were more antipsychiatry than anything.
 Are antipsychiatry blogs psychiatry blogs?
 What if they are implicitly rather than explicitly antipsychiatry blogs?
 Does that make a difference?
 I think that if you are writing from a strictly or even loosely antipsychiatry vantage point it probably has very little to do with psychiatry.
-These sites exists and you can certainly go there.
+These sites exist and you can certainly go there.
 You can read them exclusively.
 But I would not equate them to a psychiatry blog that is written by someone who knows the field and is interested in scientific discussions about the field.

 So what are the red flags if you are wondering about a psychiatric blog that you might be reading?
 Here are a few guideposts: